joshpeterson/cpp-template/README.md

 This is a template project for C++.
 It uses CMake to build and Catch for unit tests.
 It is integrated with Travic CI, and builds on Linux.
 It consists of one static library, one main function, and one test executable.

+The project is base on the [Hello CMake](https://github.com/arnemertz/hello_cmake) project from Arne Mertz.